Federated Unlearning: How to Efficiently Erase a Client in FL?: Conclusion

 \section{Conclusion}

-In this paper, we have a proposed a novel federated unlearning method that can successfully unlearn the contribution of any client by reversing the learning process.
-Our method relies on the client that wants to opt out of federation without requiring the server (or any other client) to keep track of the history of their parameter updates.
-We have used the backdoor attacks to effectively evaluate the performance of the proposed method.
-Our empirical results have shown the efficiency and effectiveness of the proposed unlearning method.
-As a future work, we will evaluate our method on different datasets and neural network architectures.
+We proposed a novel federated unlearning method that can efficiently unlearn the contribution of any client.
+Our method first performs local unlearning at the client to be erased and, starting with the locally unlearned model, performs a few rounds of FL with the server and remaining clients.
+Unlike prior federated unlearning works, our method does not require the server (or any other client) to keep track of the history of their parameter updates.
+We have used the backdoor triggers and flipping to effectively evaluate the performance of the proposed method.
+We empirically demonstrated the efficacy, fidelity, and efficiency of the proposed unlearning method.